Marvel Super Hero Island: Attractions

 Marvel Super Hero Island currently features four attractions.

 The Amazing Adventures of Spider-Man is a motion-based 3D dark ride, which was considered a huge technological achievement, combining 3-D film, ride movement, and special effects.
 The ride takes place in New York City and features Spider-Man taking on the Sinister Syndicate, when it is learned that they seize the Statue of Liberty with an anti-gravity gun and threatens to destroy the statue if the city does not surrender to them.
 Guests enter through the Daily Bugle with empty offices and apparently all of the reporters have fled in the midst of the carnage.
 With no reporters left, the Bugle's editor-in-chief J. Jonah Jameson hatches a plan to send guests as would-be-reporters to cover the story in the news-gathering vehicle, known as the SCOOP.

 The Incredible Hulk Coaster is a launched roller coaster themed to the Hulk.
 From 1999 to 2015, guests entered the science laboratory of Bruce Banner with many televisions showing a cartoon of the story centered around the Hulk.
 After the Hulk roller coaster was opened in 2016 as part of the refurbishment, a new, original storyline was added with a redesigned queue experience that places guests inside a perilous scientific experiment led by Thunderbolt Ross, which shows CGI animations of test subjects being exposed to gamma radiation and being transformed into Hulk-like creatures.

 Doctor Doom's Fearfall is a space shot ride based around the Fantastic Four's main enemy, Doctor Doom.
 The plot involves Doom's latest invention by using the guests' fear as part of an effort to defeat the Fantastic Four.
 The guests become a subject of Doom, who traps them to extract their fear.

-Storm Force Accelatron is a teacup ride themed after a popular member of X-Men, Storm.
+Storm Force Accelatron is a teacup ride themed after a member of X-Men, Storm.
 It opened on May 28, 2000, a year after the rest of the Marvel Super Hero Island attractions opened.
 Riders are made to spin around to power the Accelatron, a device that amplifies mutant abilities, to allow the X-Men, Professor X and Storm, to defeat Magneto.